 Embodied energy

-When weighing up the cost/benefits of various home-heating methods, we must consider not only their installation and operating costs, but also the overall embodied energy involved in their construction, use and eventual disposal.
-For examples: Electric base board heaters are cheap to install and last a few decades, but they rely on grid tie in, which fosters rationales for destructive hydro, coal and nuclear mega projects.
-Grid-tied ground-to-air heat pumps have minimal operating costs, but they tend to be noisy and last about a decade before they needing replacement.
-Propane and natural gas have been touted as the cleanest combustible fuels, but when we factor in the energy embodied in their gathering, processing, storage and distribution… such is far from the case – particularly when we weigh in the socio-political costs of controlling territories, and the echoing costs of environmental degradation from primary resource extraction without conscience.
+When weighing up the cost/benefits of various home-heating methods, we must consider not only their installation and operating costs, but also the overall embodied energy that goes into in their construction, use and eventual disposal.
+For examples: Electric base board heaters are cheap to install and last a few decades, but their conversion of electrical energy to heat is very inefficient.
+Grid-tied ground-to-air heat pumps have minimal operating costs, but they usually deliver heat via convected air, which is far from optimal for bodily absorption.
+They also tend to be noisy with short lifespans of a decade or so before needing expensive repair or replacement.
+Electrical gadgetry and ‘flick of the switch’ convenience are all the rage these days… but the energy to feed such devices has to come from somewhere; and as demand grows… so also do rationales for destructive hydro, coal and nuclear mega projects.

 For more information about the heaters I build, call Pat at 250 748 2089, or email: patamosoma@gmail.com